SovereignCloudStack/k8s-cluster-api-provider/README.md

   call various [sonobuoy](https://sonobuoy.io) test sets.
   This is how we call sonobuoy for our CI tests.

+* You can use `cilium connectivity test` to check whether your cilium CNI is working properly.
+You will have to add two rules to the security group `k8s-cluster-testcluster-cilium` though to allow for the NodePorts to be accessible.
+As these ports are created dynamically, this is not preconfigured.

 ## etcd leader changes

 While testing clusters with >= 3 control nodes, we have observed